 On average, Hong Kong gets 137 days of rain a year.
-Not many, but enough to put a damper on your mood if you don’t have a back-up plan.
-Fret not, here are 10 unique and fun activities for you to enjoy a Hong Kong rainy day.
+Enough to put a damper on your mood if you don’t have a back-up plan.
+Fret not, here are ten unique and fun activities for you to enjoy a Hong Kong rainy day.

 Spanning over 18,000 sq ft, Verm City is the biggest climbing gym in Hong Kong.
 More importantly, it’s open during amber/red/black rainstorms (all three rainstorm signals in Hong Kong).

 The venue is split into two sides: a serious bouldering side and Clip N’ Climb, with fun climbing installations suitable for beginners and children.
 Children under 12 have to be accompanied by an adult and children under four aren’t allowed inside.